puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### 6. Merge your fix into the `future_production` branch

 The `future_production` branch should be the place in which all the finished fixes are stored.
 This means that when you solve an issue on a fix branch, you should merge it into the `future_production` branch.
-I'd recommend using a mixture of squashing, rebasing, and merging to have a clean history from which you can create pull requests more easily when it comes time to incorporate your changes into production.
+Use a mixture of squashing, rebasing, and merging to have a clean history from which you can create pull requests when it comes time to incorporate your changes into production.

 #### Squash your fix branch into a single commit

 If it took you more than 1 commit to solve the issue, you should squash those multiple commits together so that the fix is packaged as a single atomic patch.

-For example, lets say it took you 3 commits until you landed on the fix.
-Let's squash those 3 commits down to one:
+For example, if it took you 3 commits until you landed on the fix, you can squash those 3 commits down to one:

 ```
 [control-repo]$ git checkout issue123_undef_regex_match